-In her spare time she enjoys reading, hanging with her husband and three pets of varying sizes, hiking, and is now making a stab at running marathons.
+In her spare time she enjoys reading, hanging with her husband and three pets of varying sizes, hiking, and slowly running half-marathons.